How QSEHRAs Make Healthcare Reimbursement Easier on Small Businesses

 A QSEHRA plan is much more affordable—and often more sensible—than offering a group healthcare plan.
 The ability to control the contribution amount across all employees gives small business owners more control over their budgets.
 And, offering pre-tax stipends enables employers to give more directly to their employees.

 Offering healthcare benefits can also help make small business employment opportunities more valuable to applicants and attract more highly qualified job candidates.
 Employee satisfaction is typically higher at organizations that offer benefits packages or reimbursements for healthcare.

 If you own a small business and are interested in offering healthcare benefits to your employees, QSEHRA may be a good option for you.
-Connect with our partner, Take Command Health, to learn more about your options.
+Connect with our partner, Flex Plan Administrators, to learn more about your options.